AlienGain/api-portal/README.md

 You can access the API documentation in two ways:

-1. **Visit the GitHub Pages site**: The documentation is hosted on GitHub Pages at the URL associated with this repository.
+1. **Visit the GitHub Pages site**: The documentation is hosted on GitHub Pages at the URL associated with this repository https://aliengain.github.io/api-portal/.
 The home page provides a link to the Pawa API UI.

 2. **Run locally**:
    - Clone this repository